The artist who can’t see in 3D uses a unique medium to create inspiring art

 From five-star hotels and guest farms to backpackers and campsites, plus: loads of exciting things to do in and around Swellendam

-Massive en-suite rooms in a reconstructed 16th-century thatch barn and private balconies overlooking the Buffeljags River on this working dairy farm.
-Plus: a private SA Grand Prix trophy room tour and safari sunset picnics.
+Large en-suite rooms in a reconstructed 16th-century thatch barn and private balconies overlooking the Buffeljags River on this working dairy farm.
+Plus: outdoor braai areas, large pool, a private SA Grand Prix trophy room tour and safari sunset picnics.
 Ideal for romantic or family weekend country escapes, boutique weddings, functions or group bookings in Swellendam (sleeps 40).
 Explore Rotterdam Guest Farm in Swellendam.
-And make use of their awesome farm stay special.
+And make use of their special CapeTownMagazine.com farm stay special.

 Tip: You’ve never been this close to an eland – ask about their citrus addiction.